 Christmas Traditions in Greece and other Pagan stories

-Greece is not be particularly known as being big in Christmas traditions and celebrations.
-I'm certain you'd be surprised to find out, however, that some of these Christmas traditions in Greece you didn't even know existed.
+Although Greece is not particularly known for being super big in Christmas traditions and celebrations you'd be surprised to find out that some of these Christmas traditions didn't even know existed.

 Christmas Carols - "Kalanda"